Blog · Wealth Management

 The Gulf’s Wealth Transfer Wave

-Over the next decade, an estimated USD 1 trillion will pass from first-generation founders to their children across the GCC, according to CFA Institute research.(cfainstitute.org) With larger fortunes come sharper expectations around transparency, ESG filters and agile investment governance.
-Traditional corporate trustees can struggle to keep pace with such bespoke needs.
+The stakes are not small.
+Over the next decade, an estimated USD 1 trillion will pass from first-generation founders to their children across the GCC, according to CFA Institute research.(cfainstitute.org) With larger fortunes come sharper expectations around transparency, ESG filters and agile investment governance — and traditional corporate trustees can struggle to keep pace with such bespoke needs.

 Rise of the Private Trust Company